|

 Arkansas, Texas, Louisiana (except the parishes of St. Bernard,

-Plaquemines, Jefferson, St. John, St. Charles, St. James, Ascension,
+Plaquemines, Jefferson, St. John, St. Charles, St. James,

-forty-eight counties designated as West Virginia), and also the counties
+Virginia (except the forty-eight counties designated as West

-excepted parts are for the present left precisely as if this proclamation
+parts are for the present left precisely as if this proclamation

 were not issued."

-The documental historical fact is that the "Emancipation Proclamation"
+The documental historical fact is that the "Emancipation

-Tennessee) that Lincoln could have actually affected.
-Slavery continued as
+Confederate state of Tennessee) that Lincoln could have actually

-a legal and Federally-protected fact in those Confederate states and areas
+fact in those Confederate states and areas defined as well as the

-defined as well as the Union states of Kansas, Missouri, West Virginia,
+Union states of Kansas, Missouri, West Virginia, Kentucky,

-Kentucky, Maryland, and Delaware.
+Maryland, and Delaware.

 While slavery ended in the areas INCLUDED in the "Emancipation